U.S. Field Artillery March: Lyrics

 That the Caissons go rolling along.

 The phrase in the first line is Shakespearean, from A Midsummer Night's Dream, Act II, Scene 1: "Over hill, over dale / Thorough bush, thorough briar / Over park, over pale / Thorough flood, thorough fire".

 In popular culture

 Hasbro used a version of the tune with slightly different lyrics in 1987 for its Army Ants toyline.

-Hell Let Loose, a World War 2 simulator video game, uses the tune along with other selections as part of its main menu music.
+Hell Let Loose, a World War II simulator video game, uses the tune along with other selections as part of its main menu music.

+Girls und Panzer, where it is a leitmotif for the Saunders University High School, put alongside "Battle Hymn of the Republic."

+Animaniacs has done a parody of this song named "On The Homefront Were Marching Along" in Episode 57 titled "Of Course, You Know This Means Warners."